 Camera: Medium close-up, slight low angle, 35mm lens, locked-off.

-Lighting: Golden hour from west, rim light on hair edge.
+Lighting: Golden hour from the west, rim light on hair edge.

 Audio: Distant city ambience, soft wind, no dialogue.